CsillaFarkas/ParetoPick-R/README.md

 * AHP
   * more reasonable representation of variables across different scales - we will need to test that with different datasets (currently just multiplied by 1000 if <0.005)
   * can some of the crowded labels only be shown when hovered?
+  * add the option for rounding labels on sliders